GuidodiPasquo/AeroVECTOR/README.md

 # Model Rocket Simulator - PID Tuner
 This is a Model Rocket Simulator oriented towards active stabilization.
 It integrates the 3DOF Equations of Motion, allowing to tune controllers used in Model Rockets.
-There is pre-coded controller in the file *control.py*, one can modify it or run the real Flight Computer's software through Software in the Loop.
+There is pre-coded controller in the file *control.py*, one can use it or run the Flight Computer's software through Software in the Loop.

 ![](/Images/Readme/GIF-TVC-only.gif)

 #### Simulation Procedure
 The program computes the 3DOF Equations of Motion of the Rocket and integrates their result.
 The Aerodynamic Coefficients are calculated using the same Extended Barrowman Equations that Open Rocket uses.
 The fins use modified wind tunnel data to better model their behaviour.
 The program also allows for fins separated from the body.
-More information can be found inside *ZPC_PID_SIMULATOR.py* and *rocket_functions.py*
+More information can be found inside *zpc_pid_simulator.py* and *rocket_functions.py*

 ## Dependencies
 ### Mandatory